-The provision for local Government in Ireland is set down in law.
-How the process of government at local level in Ireland works and what it consists of.
+The provision for local government is set down in law.
+How the process of government at local level works and what it consists of.

-Local Government in Ireland consists of a range of local authorities.
+Local Government consists of a range of local authorities.
 Find out more

 Functions of local authorities

-Local authorities in Ireland provide an extensive range of public services in your area.
+Local authorities provide an extensive range of public services in your area.
 Information on their responsibilities and services.

 Powers of local authorities